-Just to fill everyone else in, the terms were to make three different moss ecosystems using materials in or around my house.
+To fill everyone else in, the terms were to make three different moss ecosystems using materials in or around my house.
 One ecosystem would be fully aquatic (moss aquarium)… Another would be non-aquatic (moss terrarium)…

 These landscapes are often modeled after a real-life habitat.
-These terrariums are designed with the mosses care-needs in mind often leading to a bright, humid environment.
+These terrariums are designed with the moss’s care needs in mind often leading to a bright, humid environment.

-I decided to reveal this mossarium last for a specific reason.
+I decided to reveal this mossarium lasted for a specific reason.
 It needs time to acclimate.
 The overall design I have in mind for this enclosure will require time for the moss to grow.